pdb-94/miguel/README.md

 ### Evaluation

 The two key parameters for the system evaluation are the Levelized Cost of Energy (LCOE) in US$/kWh and the CO2-emissions [t] over the system lifetime.
+The class Evaluation takes the Envrionemnet and the Operator as input parameters.

 Note: The specific values for investment, operating and maintenance costs have been partially converted from euros to US$ (27.03.2023).
 The costs may differ depending on the exchange rate.